Just how much do plumbers make from state to state? Does it actually matter where you live if you want to be a plumber?

 At least five positions in the Plumber job category pay more than an average Plumber’s income per hour.
 These roles include journeyman dedicated owner-operator, plumber subcontractor, and licensed plumber working from home.

-Notably, each position pays between $21,920 (43.3%) and $83,430 (164.7%) more than the average Plumber income of $24 per hour.
-If you’re qualified, being recruited for these certified Plumber jobs may enable you to earn more money than the ordinary Plumber.
+Notably, each position pays between $21,920 (43.3%) and $83,430 (164.7%) more than the average plumber’s income of $24 per hour.
+If you’re qualified, being recruited for these certified Plumber jobs may enable you to earn more money than an ordinary Plumber.

 Look at the summary below: